Snake-Sanders/esp32/docs/rust_setup.md

 If you are now updating the tool version then it is probable this might prompt you some errors.

 Make sure you are not in the ESP project directory.
-These directory have some environment variables overwrite.
+These directories have some environment variables overwrite.
 Best is to work in $HOME.

-An indication of this is the error 17.
+An indication of this case is the error 17.

 The error **"File exists (os error 17)"** during the installation of the Xtensa LLVM toolchain indicates that a symlink already exists at the target location,